DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/10-kubernetes/code/plan.md

 * Converting the notebook to a Python script
 * Wrapping the script into a Flask app
+* Creating the virtual env with Pipenv
+* Getting rid of the tensorflow dependency

 ## 10.4 Running everything locally with Docker-compose